kydonnelly/cdp-voters/README.md

 Add cdp-voters to your server's wp-content/plugin directory and activate it from WordPress plugins.

+Copy/Paste the top of cdp-voters.html into your WordPress validation page using Code Editor.

-Copy/Paste the top of the html file into your WordPress page using Code Editor.
+Copy/Paste the top of cdp-validation-stats.html into your WordPress stats page using Code Editor.

-Copy/Paste the javascript functions into the Code Embed area in your WordPress page.
+Copy/Paste the javascript functions into the Code Embed area of the WordPress pages.

 ## Screenshots
 A single result when searching the database with a specific address.
 If the name matches you can mark it valid, or mark invalid if it's the wrong person.